-The Wanaka Stakeholders Group (WSG), a group opposed to the ‘lack of consultation over plans to expand Wanaka Airport to bring in jets’, expressed their concerns to the threat of 'overtourism' to NZ's premier tourist regions.
+The Wanaka Stakeholders Group (WSG), a group opposed to the ‘lack of consultation over plans to expand Wanaka Airport to bring in jets,’ expressed their concerns to the threat of 'overtourism' to NZ's premier tourist regions.
 They pointed out why ‘building a second jet-capable airport in the region is complete madness’ after noting Queenstown’s recent placement within CNN Travel’s global list of popular tourist locations that currently are plagued by 'overtourism' in today’s modern era of travel.

-“It we allow Queenstown Airport Corporation (QAC) to go ahead with their plan for a dual airport in Wanaka, that will open the floodgates, at least doubling the number of passengers capable of flying directly into the Lakes region,” said WSG chair Michael Ross.
+“It we allow Queenstown Airport Corporation (QAC) to go ahead with their plan for a dual airport in Wanaka, that will open the floodgates, at least doubling the number of passengers capable of flying directly into the [Queenstown] Lakes region,” said WSG chair Michael Ross.
 “Once that happens, we will lose control over our beautiful spaces, our quality of life, our environment and our communities.”

 Queenstown reportedly received 3.3 million visitors last year.
 NZ Government indicates visitor arrivals to the country are expected to grow four percent a year, reaching 5.1 million visitors in 2025, up from 3.9 million in the March 2018 year.

 ONE New Zealand’s Monique Kelly said, “Exponential growth puts pressure on our infrastructure, increases community visitor ‘fatigue’ and impacts on our ability to deal with reducing our greenhouse gas emissions.
-By 2030, we will have to halve our greenhouse gas emissions if we want to reach zero net emissions by 2050.
-Exponentially increasing visitor numbers is incompatible with hitting our legal emissions targets under the future Carbon Zero Act and our international obligations,” she said.
+By 2030, we will have to halve our greenhouse gas emissions if we want to reach zero net emissions by 2050," she said.
+"Exponentially increasing visitor numbers is incompatible with hitting our legal emissions targets under the future Carbon Zero Act and our international obligations."

-“As tourism is such an essential part of our economy and community, we need to change the yardstick.
+She added, “As tourism is such an essential part of our economy and community, we need to change the yardstick.
 Instead of continually striving for greater numbers, we need to look at different metrics…”

-Kelly said it is about finding the ‘sweet spot’ in visitor numbers that the environment and community can comfortably manage.
-“How we define this sweet spot and manage fluctuations has to be a collaborative effort...from everyone in the tourism ecosystem...as well as central and local government, the community and environmental advocates.
-This needs to be backed up with coherent, sound policy decisions that are made on the basis of our emissions targets.”
+Kelly said it is about finding the ‘sweet spot’ in visitor numbers the environment and community can comfortably manage.
+“How we define this sweet spot and manage fluctuations has to be a collaborative effort...from everyone in the tourism ecosystem...as well as central and local government, the community and environmental advocates," she said.
+"This needs to be backed up with coherent, sound policy decisions that are made on the basis of our emissions targets.”

-Tourism Industry Aotearoa (TIA) chief executive Chris Roberts pointed to TIA’s Tourism Sustainability Commitment, in which more than 1,200 businesses have now enrolled.
-“TIA strongly encourages every region to run a robust process to develop a Destination Management Plan, to guide a destination’s future over the next 10 to 30 years,” he said.
+Tourism Industry Aotearoa (TIA) chief executive Chris Roberts pointed to TIA’s Tourism Sustainability Commitment, in which more than 1,200 national businesses have now enrolled.
+“TIA strongly encourages every region to run a robust process to develop a Destination Management Plan, to guide a destination’s future over the next 10 to 30 years,” said Roberts.
 “In particular, with regard to how people travel to and around the area, TIA believes the planning approach must encompass the wider region.
-The roading network, cruise ports, public transport, cycle ways, all of the airports large and small (e.g. Queenstown, Dunedin, Invercargill, Wanaka, Milford, Te Anau, Stewart Island) must be considered.
-What does the optimal transport network look like in 30 years’ time?
+The roading network, cruise ports, public transport, cycle ways, all of the airports large and small (e.g. Queenstown, Dunedin, Invercargill, Wanaka, Milford, Te Anau, Stewart Island) must be considered," he said.
+"What does the optimal transport network look like in 30 years’ time?
 One thing is certain: there will be change."